-We have started some interest groups with many more to come.
+We have several interest groups and more will come with demand and willing helpers.
 These are based on members’ interests and the availability of leaders for those groups.
 Find out what groups are being set up here.

 Want to join U3A Ellesmere?
 Apply online or download an application form here.